 The difficulty for Wenger is that the hurdles come thick and fast over the next two months.
 There is little time for the players to lick their wounds, or for the coaching staff to iron out the alarming frailties against top-class opposition.

 In the next 10 days, Arsenal host Manchester United, Liverpool and Bayern Munich at Emirates Stadium.
 In March, they travel to Munich, Tottenham and Chelsea before hosting Manchester City.

 It would be quite some feat if the Gunners are still in the title race, not to mention the FA Cup and the Champions League, by Easter.

 Wenger has admitted his team need to find answers.
-After failing to find those in the January window, which resulted only in the bizarre Kim Kallstrom signing, the Frenchman’s in-tray is overflowing.
+After failing to find those in the January window, the Frenchman’s in-tray is overflowing.